tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### IssueAssertion

 - Name: bdqffdq:IssueAssertion
-- Definition: An Assertion expressing the result of an Implementation evaluating an Issue for a particular DataQualityNeed in a particular DataResource.
+- Definition: A bdqffdq:Assertion expressing the result of a bdqffdq:Implementation evaluating a bdqffdq:Issue for a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource.
 - SubClass Of: Assertion; IssueConcept

 ********************